Origin | Anterior surface radius Adjacent interosseous membrane of forearm |

 Actions

 The flexor pollicis longus muscle is the primary flexor of the thumb.
 It provides flexion at both the metacarpophalangeal and interphalangeal joints.
-In addition to thumb flexion, it can provide very weak wrist flexion and radial wrist deviation [7] [8].
+In addition to thumb flexion, it can support other muscles by contributing weak flexion of the wrist joint [8] [9].

 Innervation